 8. The Artists Quarter

-Rounders is a old record store where the LP still reigns and the staff really know what’s hot!
+Rounders is an old record store where the LP still reigns and the staff really know what’s hot!
 It’s perfect for vinyl junkies!
-Then there’s the Record Album which is the leading supplier of second hand records and film sound tracks.
+Then there’s the Record Album which is the leading supplier of second-hand records and film soundtracks.

 9. Find the perfect retreat